 - Students receive one-on-one attention from instructors due to our small design studios.

 - Our students have internships with the top landscape architecture firms in the country, which lead to employment opportunities.

 - Our lecture series features prominent professionals in the field.

 "I had the pleasure of interviewing, and subsequently hiring a Jefferson Landscape Architecture student.
 She is currently working with my design team.
 I just wanted to say how impressed we were with her portfolio, and the quality of projects arranged through [Jefferson’s] program.

 We were particularly struck by the human connections, and the understanding that our work is about communities and people.
 Thanks for preparing a good candidate!
 I hope to see more from the program."

 To request more information about the Landscape Architecture Program or to schedule a tour, please email Kimberlee Douglas, Program Director of Landscape Architecture Program, or call at 215-951-0115.

 - Connect directly to industry through faculty from top firms in Philadelphia and benefit from our 95-100% employment rate.

 - Collaborate on projects with programs across the University in areas such as real estate development and public health.

-- Gain real-world experience from programs such as "Park in a Truck," where students plan, design and build parks in underserved neighborhoods.
-Park in a Truck runs like an actual office, where students talk to suppliers, run cost estimates and present at community meetings.
+- Gain real-world experience from programs such as "Park in a Truck," where students work with communities to plan, design and build parks in under-resourced neighborhoods.
+Park in a Truck runs like an actual office, where students talk to suppliers, develop cost estimates and present at community meetings.